DominusX/Alien-Danger-TD/README.md

 •	It is the player’s role to place turrets in such a way that enemy units are destroyed before they can cross to the end of the map

-•	Clicking on an empty square will place a turret if funds allow
+•	Clicking on a yellow circle  will place a turret if funds allow

 •	Clicking on a turret gives the player the option to upgrade.